-In today’s financial world, one of the most important things to have is a good credit score.
-It can make or break you getting loans, renting apartments, and even getting some jobs.
+In today’s financial world, a good credit score is one of the most important things to have.
+It can make or break you getting loans, renting apartments, and even getting jobs.
 But what if you are starting from scratch?
 It might be daunting to build credit from scratch, but rest assured, with the right knowledge and strategies, building credit from scratch can be done.
-It will guide you step by step in setting a very solid foundation as far as credit is concerned, upon which you can build with ease throughout the years.
+It will guide you step by step in setting an excellent foundation for credit, which you can easily build throughout the years.

 Understanding Credit: The Basics